At the Back of the North Wind: Themes

 In this book, MacDonald touches on many theological and philosophical questions, especially concerning theodicy.
 Today, it is considered one of his masterpieces.
 According to MacDonald's son and biographer Greville MacDonald, there are many similarities between Diamond and MacDonald's own son Maurice, who died young.
 Diamond seems to represent Christ, always trying to help others while not completely belonging to this world.

 Abridged editions

 In 1914, a version "Simplified for Children" by Elizabeth Lewis was published by Lippincott.
 This newer version shortened the original length of approx. 89,339 words to 27,605 words.
 It was illustrated by Maria L. Kirk.

+Radio

+Conservative Christian series Focus on the Family Radio Theatre produced an audio drama adaption in 2005 starring Juliet Stevenson as the title character and Pax Baldwin as Diamond.